 Figure 2: Points used in intensity interval and scaling factor estimation

 Finally, the intensity intervals and scaling factors are derived by the analysis of the mean and variance of the selected relevant blocks.
-To estimate parameters in accordance to the current specification, we first fit the data points to a parametrized curve.
+To estimate parameters in accordance to the current specification, we first fit the data points to a parameterized curve.
 In the proposed implementation we used 4-th order polynomial fitting.
 In that way we calculate a function that indicates the variance of the film grain as a function of the image intensity.
 Then, the fitted curve is quantized using Lloyd max non-uniform quantization.
 Quantizer is adapted (trained) for each new set of points on-fly.
 During the quantization training, only limited range of the fitted curve is taken into consideration, defined by the minimum and maximum value of the available data points along the x-axis.
 By doing so we ensure that the fitting function does not have extremely high values when entering quantization training process which can lead to unexpected results (leads to the high estimated scaling factor).
 Hence, limiting the range makes this approach more robust, and scaling is assumed to be 0 out of this range.
 In the proposed implementation quantization is performed using 4 quantization levels.

 Thus, the data points are used to fit the function/curve, and intensity interval and scaling factor estimation is made of 2 steps: